AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections.md

 Smart collections are built by saving a search so you can alter their content by modifying the search parameters of the [saved search](#saved-searches).

 1. In the Assets user interface, tap/click the **[!UICONTROL Search]** icon from the toolbar.
-1. With the cursor in the Omnisearch box, press the Return key.
+1. With the cursor in the Omnisearch box, press the Enter key.
 1. Tap/click the GlobalNav icon to display the Filters panel.
 1. From the **[!UICONTROL Saved Searches]** list, select the smart collection you want to modify.
 The Search panel displays the filters configured for the saved search.
 1. From the **[!UICONTROL Files & Folders]** list, select **[!UICONTROL Files]**.